April 27, 2024

 Benchmarking.
 On Tuesday of each week, USDA releases a weighted average price report for all cattle sold the previous week.
 The report summarizes the distributed price levels for each category of sale such as Negotiated/Formula/Forward Contracts.
 Beef producers are able to measure the marketing price for their cattle compared to the national averages.

 The Comprehensive Fed Cattle Weekly Report offers the most current information on the current status of fed cattle being harvested.
 The report is published each Tuesday and includes the previous week’s change in carcass weights and quality grading.
-The latest report shows carcass weights at 883# down 3# from prior week and 16# heavier than last year.
+The latest report shows carcass weights at 890# up 4# from prior week and 33# heavier than last year.
 Carcass weights will be fundamental in determining total beef production.
 The combined steer and heifer weights can easily be influenced when the proportion of steers to heifers in the weekly slaughter changes.
-Quality grade was up .6% at 85.30%.
+Quality grade was up 1.1% at 85.50%.

 The Weekly Steer and Heifer Grading Report is indicative of regional supplies of choice and prime cattle and often is determinative of regional differences is live price.
 The report is also reflective of the current status of fed cattle offerings in each area.